jl1600/multiplayer-online-games/README.txt

 Online multiplayer games can be tested by having two accounts on two different tabs.

+## Special behaviours
+- There is no "trial" option at the sign up page.
+This is because by vising the site, we automatically initialize a trial user.
+This trial user is saved until the end of the session, meaning that closing and reopening the tab would log you in as a new trial user.
+- For all users except for trial users, you can log out by visiting the "My account" tab on the top right corner after signing in, and clicking on the "Log out" button.
+For all users including the trial users, you are logged out when you close the tab in your browser (this is the only way to log out as a trial user).
+- When a trial user signs up for a temporary or normal user, we call `UserManager.promoteTrialUser` instead of `UserManager.createUser`, which preserves all of the trial user's data.
+This means that if you create some games as a trial user before signing up, you will still own all your games after you signed up
+- The front-end is merely a gui.
+Due to the timing and the expectation of the project, we did not implement any security checks from the client.
+This means that you are discouraged from entering links to your browser manually.
+For example, a trial user does not have access to the "edit template" page, and the way we hide that from a trial user is to never display the button that redirects the them to the "edit template" page.
+While you can just type up `http://localhost:8080/pages/edit-template.html` in your browser, you should expect weird behaviours from the client if you do.
+However, the java backend is implemented with security checks
+- As an extension to the previous point, you are also discouraged from force exiting the page by switching your URL.
+The only action that the client takes when you exit the site is to send a request to the server to log you out.
+If you are in the middle of building a game or a template and would like to cancel, you must use the reset button we created for you, rather than just force exiting the page.

 ## A Response to the Phase 1 Feedback
 We really appreciate the time from the teaching team to give us helpful feedbacks on how to improve upon Phase 1.

 All of the bugs addressed in the feedback was taken care of.
 We also implemented a RESTful API, making the program a web-based application.
 In addition, we tried to eliminate a good number of exceptions.
-However, since the program is quite large and many new features were getting added, it's a bit tricky to remain with as few exceptions as possible.
+However, since the program is quite large and many new features were getting added, we felt that it was necessary to keep the number of exceptions to better distinguish the errors during development.
+We also felt that this would be appropriate since exceptions are just empty classes that don't depend on anything.
+They have little to no impact on the maintenance and the architecture of the program.
-Also, we didn't take much of `security` in to measure, but we hope we can receive more advices on how to tackle these sort of problems and how to improve in general, to hopefully someday have a program that is good enough for actual deployment.
+Also, as mentioned in ##special-behaviours, we didn't have many _security_ measures on the client side since they are not the focus of the project, but we hope we can receive more advices on how to tackle these sort of problems and how to improve in general, to hopefully someday have a program that is good enough for actual deployment.